rkuma183/wilsonmar.github.io/_posts/2016-11-15-shift-left-load-testing.md

 - [ ] Provision temporary test enviornments using Docker, etc.

 - [ ] Use scripts to automate provisioning so elements of each builds remain consistent.

-### Dynamically create test code

-- [ ] Comment "critical" sections of code where performance can be of concern (such as reading of databases or handling of large amounts of data).

-- [ ] Write a parser to identify critical sections throughout the code automatically.
-This ensures easy identification of testing needs.

-- [ ] Conduct test runs periodically to report on progress over time.

 ## Resources